lancenacabuan/Shaliah/README.md

     creation.
 As we saw, the **Arians and Nicene** Christians both agreed on that
     identification[\[19\]](https://witness.lcms.org/2021/parsing-the-proverbs-with-st-athanasius/#:~:text=Now%2C%20it%20is%20striking%20the,1%3A24)
-   –Arius used "The Lord created me..." to say Christ was created;
+    – Arius used "The Lord created me..." to say Christ was created;
     Athanasius insisted it had to mean something else precisely because he agreed it referred to Christ but couldn't literally mean Christ was created if Christ is truly